-17.36.5 Performance-Monitoring Counters
+17.37.5 Performance-Monitoring Counters

 The P6 family and Pentium processors provide two performance-monitoring counters for use in monitoring internal hardware operations.
-These counters are event counters that can be programmed to count a variety of different types of events, such as the number of instructions decoded, number of interrupts received, or number of cache loads.
-Appendix A, "Performance-Monitoring Events," lists all the events that can be counted (Table A-14 for the P6 family processors and Table A-15 for the Pentium processors).
+The number of performance monitoring counters and associated programming interfaces may be implementation specific for Pentium 4 processors, Pentium M processors.
+Later processors may have implemented these as part of an architectural performance monitoring feature.
+The architectural and non-architectural performance monitoring interfaces for different processor families are described in Chapter 18, "Debugging and Performance Monitoring,".
+Appendix A, "Performance-Monitoring Events," lists all the events that can be counted for architectural performance monitoring events and non-architectural events.
 The counters are set up, started, and stopped using two MSRs and the RDMSR and WRMSR instructions.
 For the P6 family processors, the current count for a particular counter can be read using the new RDPMC instruction.